These persimmon pancakes are made with the pulp of the sweet persimmon fruit and full of almond flavor. They’re a delicious winter breakfast!

 Then proceeded to spit the entire thing out in disgust.

 It’s the most bitter, chalky tasting nastiness ever.

-These pancakes came out thick, dense and full of the sweet persimmon flavor.
+These persimmon pancakes came out thick, dense and full of the sweet persimmon flavor.

 Dessert for breakfast?

-- ½ cup whole wheat pastry flour
+- 1 cup white whole wheat flour

 - 1 egg

-- ½ teaspoon vanilla extract
+- 1/2 teaspoon vanilla extract

 - 3/4 teaspoon almond extract divided